 2. Problem Solver

 Employers like people skilled at problem solving.
 Anyone with the ability to research and find the root cause of a problem will be a great asset to any company.
 Of course, critical thinking skills come into play here as well.
-The ability to analyze a problem, look at it from multiple perspectives and propose and test solutions are all skills of a good analyst.
-Get experience solving problems by taking math courses and add these skills to your resume.
+The ability to analyze a problem, look at it from multiple perspectives, and propose and test solutions are all skills of a good analyst.

 3. Finder of Opportunities

-Analysts sift through customer data and uncover opportunities.
+Data and business analysts sift through customer data and uncover opportunities.
 They can find out why a product marketing strategy is working so those same tactics can be applied elsewhere.
 They provide the data that drives the strategic decisions of a company.
 To discover opportunities, you need the ability to see the big picture.
 You need to understand the company, know the competition, know the market and be able to connect the dots.

 4. Ability to See the Future